'Dame Edna Everage' comedian Barry Humphries dies aged 89

 A high point in the United States was a Tony Award in 2000 for his Broadway show “Dame Edna: The Royal Tour.”

+In 1972 came the first Barry McKenzie film – financially supported by the Australian government, despite the earlier ban.
+It was savaged by the critics, largely because they trembled at what the world’s first film to feature beer induced vomiting would do to Australia’s image overseas.

+But it was a popular success and a sequel two years later included then Prime Minister Gough Whitlam knighting Edna, who was McKenzie’s aunt.

-Married four times, he is survived by his wife Lizzie Spender and four children.
+Married four times, he is survived by his wife Lizzie Spender, four children and 10 grandchildren.